Most new boats must be registered through the Mississippi Department of Wildlife, Fisheries and Park (MDWFP) before they can be sailed.

 TO REGISTER BY U.S. MAIL

-The boat registration application, along with Hull Identification Number (HIN), proof of ownership and proof of payment of sales tax can also be mailed to:
+, along with Hull Identification Number (HIN), proof of ownership and proof of payment of sales tax can also be mailed to:

 Department of Wildlife, Fisheries, and Parks